What is the Strait of Hormuz and why is it so significant? | News Channel 3-12

 By John Liu and Chris Isidore, CNN

-Hong Kong (CNN) — While there have been no major disruptions to the global oil supply so far, the attacks on Iran – by Israel and then the US – have rattled investors, sending oil futures soaring by around 10%, among fears Iran could retaliate by disrupting shipping in the Strait of Hormuz.
+Hong Kong (CNN) — While there have been no major disruptions to the global oil supply so far, the attacks on Iran — by Israel and then the US — have rattled investors, sending oil futures soaring by around 10% since the start of hostilities, among fears Iran could retaliate by disrupting shipping in the Strait of Hormuz.

 From the perspective of the global economy, there are few places as strategically important.
 The waterway, located between the Persian Gulf and the Gulf of Oman, is only 21 miles wide at its narrowest point.
 It’s the only way to ship crude from the oil-rich Persian Gulf to the rest of the world.
 Iran controls its northern side.